 8. Telascica National Park

 Telašćica park is located next to Kornati islands on Dugi island in the north-west and sailors often describe this park as the safest natural harbour for anchoring.
-We recommend swimming inside the Telašćica bay area where it is usually very sheltered from any wind conditions.
-However, if you want to swim along the steepest white Adriatic cliffs then you will need to head outside of the bay in the open Adriatic sea.
+We recommend swimming inside the Telašćica bay area which is usually very sheltered from any wind conditions.
+However, if you want to swim along the steepest white Adriatic cliffs then you will need to head outside of the bay into the open Adriatic sea.
 This only is recommended when the sea conditions are flat and you have a suitable boat escort with you.